webstreamr/webstreamr/README.md

 A public instance is available at https://webstreamr.hayd.uk.
 Hosting infrastructure for this instance is donated by [ElfHosted](https://elfhosted.com), and independently maintained by [Hayduk](https://hayd.uk).

+## MediaFlow Proxy

+[MediaFlow Proxy](https://github.com/mhdzumair/mediaflow-proxy/) can be added when configuration the add-on to gain access to a couple of more file hosters.
+It depends highly on the language / source used if that unlocks more streams or not.

+MediaFlow proxy is needed because some hosters ip-lock streams and the add-on does not run on the same device that will stream the video.

+The following hosters can be used only with MediaFlow Proxy:

+- Fastream
+- FileLions
+- FileMoon
+- LuluStream
+- Mixdrop
+- Streamtape
+- VOE

+MediaFlow proxy can either be self-hosted or acquired via bundle from [ElfHosted](https://docs.elfhosted.com/app/mediaflow-proxy/).

 ## Hosting

 Don't want to use the public instance, or concerned about reliability during periods of high use?
 It's open-source, you can host it yourself!